-Felix Hernandez and the Mariners allow a season-high 21 runs in loss to Astros
+Felix Hernandez and the Mariners allow 21 runs to Astros in worst loss in franchise history

 - Alvarez two-run double

-- Diaz RBI double
+- Diaz run-scoring double

-- Kyle Tucker RBI double
+- Tucker run-scoring double

 - Toro walk

-- Martin Maldonado RBI double
+- Maldonado run-scoring double

 - Hernandez removed from the game.